Photometric IGM tomography with Subaru/HSC: the large-scale structure of Ly$\alpha$ emitters and IGM transmission in the

 For the 3D-HST sources, the catalogued redshifts are determined from either photometric and/or grism spectroscopic data.
 The ACS/G800L grism spectra cover Ly$\alpha$ in our desired redshift range.
 We downloaded the 3D-HST catalogue and find that all the relevant sources have only photometric redshifts; we could not find any sources with a convincing Ly$\alpha$ line or Lyman break in the grism spectra.
 In principle, we can use background objects with photo-z's whose 95\% confidence interval (i.e. \textsc{z\_best\_l95, z\_best\_u95} from \textsc{cosmos\_3dhst.v4.1.5.zbest.dat}) lie within our required range.
 This would ensure that their Ly$\alpha$ forest region is appropriately covered by the NB718 filter.
 However, since it is unclear how catastrophic photo-z errors might affect the quality of our IGM tomography, we decided to remove all the 3D-HST objects from our final background sources in this paper.
 Nonetheless, in future work, it will be interesting to examine the utility of the photo-z background sources for IGM tomography.

 To summarise, our final catalogue of background spec-z sources contains 36 objects from DEIMOS10k.
 Their $z$-band magnitudes and distribution in the UD-COSMOS field are shown in Figures \ref{fig:bkg_source_hist} and \ref{fig:bkg_source_map}, respectively.
+The $z$-band magnitudes range from 24.2 to 26.9 with the median SNR $\approx 19.5$.
 Because the previous DEIMOS spectroscopic campaigns are focused near the central region of the COSMOS field, their distribution reflects their survey footprints.